TomStuart92/TomStuart92.github.io/_posts/16-09-04-WelcomeInternet.md

 Use the special rules ( you can find them here http://en.wikipedia.org/wiki/Rock-paper-scissors-lizard-Spock )
 ```

 As with the airport challenge let's use TDD to build this website.
+This will be a series of blogposts exploring this solution.
+Today we'll look at registering your name.
 But first we'll need to take a quick detour to look at Capybara and Sinatra.

-My final solution is hosted here if you care to see the final result first - [Rock Paper Scissors Lizard Spock](https://stark-shelf-40156.herokuapp.com/)
+My final solution is hosted here if you care to see the final result first - [Rock Paper Scissors Lizard Spock](https://stark-shelf-40156.herokuapp.com/).

 ## Zoology for Beginners - Capybara for tests.